tduyng/tduyng.github.io/content/blog/2025-10-06-neovim-lsp-native/index.md

 Huge thanks to the nvim-lspconfig maintainers and community!
 Their work is invaluable.

-## The Easy Way: Using nvim-lspconfig
+## The easy way: using nvim-lspconfig

 If you use this plugin, you can enable language servers with just a few lines: